 If you want a long-lasting manicure without the commitment (or potential damage) of acrylic nails, a gel manicure is a great option.
 All the steps of a basic manicure are taken, except a special polish that requires curing under a UV light is also applied.
 This lasts days longer than the polish used for a basic manicure, and is less prone to chipping.

 A paraffin manicure is a must for anyone with dry or overworked hands.
 Paraffin wax is used to infuse the skin with instantaneous moisture, leaving it smooth and supple.
 It also includes a stimulating hand massage and finishes with a chic basic manicure polish look.
-Some paraffin treatments include various oils, like grape seed, for extra moisturizing benefits.
+Some paraffin treatments include various oils, like grape seed oil, for extra moisturizing benefits.

 Hot Stone Manicure